Q. What is Campus Recreation?

 Q. I want to use the Fitness Center, but I'm not sure what to do!

-Free building tours are always available through the main office.
-For an Equipment Orientation, a free one-time introduction to cardiovascular and/or resistance equipment, as well as information on how you can set-up your own personal fitness regimen, you can call 372-6511.
+Call Health Promotions Programs at 372-6511!
+You might begin with an Equipment Orientation, a free one-time introduction to cardiovascular and/or resistance equipment, as well as information on how you can set-up your own personal fitness regimen.

 Q. What is the Annual Spring Health Fair?